fdcastel/Proxmox-Automation/PSCloudInit.md

-# win-cloud-init
+# PSCloudInit

 ## Overview

-`win-cloud-init.ps1` is a minimal PowerShell implementation of cloud-init functionality for Windows VMs running on Proxmox VE.
+`PSCloudInit.ps1` is a minimal PowerShell implementation of cloud-init functionality for Windows VMs running on Proxmox VE.

 It provides basic support for the configuration parameters that Proxmox's cloud-init feature generates, focusing specifically on network configuration and SSH key management.